OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/14 October 2017.md

 ## Earth Changes & Environmental Events

-- General **chaotic energies** of transition are affecting the environment
 - Animals and environment suffer due to these energies
 - **Lensing effect** by "agents" focuses environmental energies on individuals, affecting pets and local surroundings
 - Regional chaos noted, including abnormal human behavior